aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 1. Active EC2 instances in the child accounts with Systems manager agent installed
 2. Instance profile having access to Systems manager and central S3 bucket attached to the EC2 instances.An Instance Profile *"InstanceProfileforPatching"* is being created as part of the automation in all the child accounts with necessary privileges.
 3.	environment=<Dev/Test/Prod> tag attached to the instance based on the workload
-4. Share the service catalog in the payer account across the organization.
+4. Share the service catalog in the central account across the organization.

 ## Steps